rart/craftercms-expressjs-react/README.md

 Once you've completed the setup and have the site up and running, you can see a initial render with the catalog products.
 These are fetched server side and then hydrated by ReactDOM once the page loads.

 If you click the pagination links, you see the second page coming without page refreshing.
 The page data is fetched asynchronously by React using the GraphQL endpoint in Crafter CMS.

+Content fetching is shown in two ways:
+- GraphQL, both server-side and client-side - see `sources/react-ssr/server/render.js` and `sources/react-ssr/src/components/App.js`.
+- Content SDK - see `sources/react-ssr/src/components/App.js`.
+This is just shown client side but can be used in the same way server side.

 **ICE**